Female Candidates Breastfeed Children In Campaign Ads

 While the ads come at a time that it's attention-grabbing to breastfeed in a campaign ad, they play into an existing cultural conversation around "normalizing" breastfeeding.

 It's a conversation that has inched into the political world.
 A Virginia state representative recently breastfed her daughter on the floor of the House of Delegates.
-Other politicians — a member of parliament in Iceland and a member of parliament in Australia — have similarly garnered attention for breastfeeding their children while conducting political business, and a D.C. city council member pumped breast milk during a committee hearing in December.
+Other politicians — a member of parliament in Iceland and a member of parliament in Australia — have similarly garnered attention for breastfeeding their children while conducting political business, and a D.C.
+City Council member pumped breast milk during a committee hearing in December.

-Roys told NPR that the response to her ad has been "overwhelmingly positive," and that it has additionally helped her gain traction in a crowded Democratic primary field to take on Wisconsin Gov. Scott Walker, a Republican running for a third term.
+Candidate Roys told NPR that the response to her ad has been "overwhelmingly positive," and that it has additionally helped her gain traction in a crowded Democratic primary field to take on Wisconsin Gov. Scott Walker, a Republican running for a third term.

 "It's been phenomenal.
 It's been absolutely fantastic," she said.
 "And in a primary where we have a lot of candidates who are older white men — that is really what the field looks like — I stick out in a lot of ways."